 Solutions for a Post-Diet Culture: The Importance of Self-Care

-HOW SWEET IT [WAS]: PRE-DIET CULTURE
+HOW SWEET IT WAS: PRE-DIET CULTURE

 Dieting — whether we call it by name or one of its other names, such as “being good” or “watching our weight” — has been rendered so normalized that it’s nearly impossible for most of us to think of food without it.
-What would life look lies if we were all normal eaters who moved because we enjoyed it, never said “I shouldn’t” in response to a slice of chocolate cake, and associated food with joy?
+What would life look like if we were all regular eaters who moved because we enjoyed it, never said “I shouldn’t” in response to a slice of chocolate cake, and associated food with joy?

 The truth is, we did live without diets.
 And we remained relatively healthy.
 We ate steak piled high with mushrooms and onions, served beside a baked potato and sour cream.
 Apple pie with cheese.
 Eggs and bacon, cooked in animal fats; pancakes soaked in sweet maple syrup.
 And we mostly maintained our weight without obsessing over any of it.

-In fact, a 1970s research study shows that the average weight of a sixty-year-old man was only four to five pounds higher than the average thirty-year-old man (1).
+In fact, a 1970s research study shows that the average weight of a sixty-year-old man was only four to five pounds higher than the average weight of a thirty-year-old man (1).
 So not only were we not dieting, but we were typically maintaining our size throughout life — all the while enjoying a variety of foods and beverages.

 Oh, and all without access to the gyms and fitness studios we’re now privy to.